All Products

 Time required for a pod to scale in to zero

-The time it takes for a pod to scale in to 0 depends on three parameters:
+How long it takes for a pod to scale in to zero depends on three parameters:

-• scale-to-zero-grace-period: The scale-to-zero grace period.
-During this period, the system does not immediately stop or delete the last pod even if there are no new requests.
+scale-to-zero-grace-period The grace period during which the system does not immediately stop or delete the last pod even if there are no new requests.
 This prevents issues with burst traffic.

-A pod scales in to zero only if the following three conditions are met:
+A pod scales in to zero only when all three conditions are met:

 1. No requests are received within the stable-window.

-3. The pod starts to scale in after the time since Serverless Kubernetes Service (SKS) switched to proxy mode exceeds the scale-to-zero-grace-period.
+3. The time since SKS switched to proxy mode exceeds the scale-to-zero-grace-period.

-The retention period before a pod scales in to zero does not exceed stable-window + Max["scale-to-zero-grace-period", "scale-to-zero-pod-retention-period" ].
-To enforce a retention period before a pod scales in to zero, you can configure the scale-to-zero-pod-retention-period parameter.
+The total retention time before scale-in does not exceed stable-window + Max["scale-to-zero-grace-period", "scale-to-zero-pod-retention-period"].
+To enforce a retention period before a pod scales in to zero, configure the scale-to-zero-pod-retention-period parameter.

-The Activator component is a data plane component.
-It runs as a pod and consumes your instance resources, which are billable.
+Yes.
+The Activator is a data plane component that runs as a pod and consumes instance resources, which are billable.

 Configure the listening port for a Knative service

-The application's listening port must match the containerPort in the Knative Service.
+The application's listening port must match the containerPort defined in the Knative Service.
 The default port is 8080.
-To configure a custom listening port, see Configure a custom listening port in Knative.
+To use a custom port, see Configure a custom listening port in Knative.